 Interpreting the bubbles

 The bubbles are a visual representation of your items.
 They’re plotted on the chart based on your factor scores value (X) and effort (Y).
-The factor scores themselves are computed priority values that are based on your inputs and the corresponding criteria weights.
+The factor scores are computed priority values based on your inputs and the corresponding criteria weights.
 Learn more on how factor and focus scores are calculated in our help article.

 The bubble sizes are based on the R factor and provide additional information to help you with your decisions.